Joe Cullen (darts player): 2019–2021

+Cullen won his first two PDC European Tour titles at the 2019 European Darts Matchplay and the 2020 International Darts Open, defeating Michael van Gerwen 8–5 in both finals.
+He also won the final Players Championship event of 2020 by beating Krzysztof Ratajski 8–4.

 Cullen won the opening Players Championship event of the 2021 PDC Pro Tour season.
 He defeated Gabriel Clemens in the quarter-finals and Nathan Aspinall in the semi-finals, before beating Jonny Clayton 8–7 in the final.
 He won a second title at Players Championship 13 by defeating world champion Gerwyn Price 8–6 in the final.
 Cullen was a semi-finalist at the European Championship in October, beating Mensur Suljović 10–7 in the quarter-finals before losing to eventual champion Rob Cross 11–3 in the semi-finals.